realworldocaml/book/en/json.md

   printf "Translated: %s\n" (string_of_bool_option is_translated)
 ```

-Build this with the same `_tags` file as the earlier example, and running
+Build this with the same `_tags` file as the earlier example, and run
-ocamlbuild on the new file.
+`ocamlbuild` on the new file.

 ```console
 $ ocamlbuild -use-ocamlfind parse_book.native